Overview

 Eligibility

-• Be a full- or part-time social work faculty member at a CSWE-accredited or candidate social work program
+- current or former full- or part-time social work faculty member at a CSWE-accredited or candidate social work program or from a practice doctorate program that commits to seeking accreditation in 2025-2026

 Application